Continental Drift

 by centimeter over millions of years until they got

 to where they are now.
 See animation below.
-If you look at the
+Having trouble seeing the video or need subtitles?
+Click here

 present day map of the world, there is an obvious jigsaw